stone-payments/pos-mamba-sdk/docs-sapper/content/guide/02-directory-structure.md

 ### Per-package structure

-The structure leading to each package looks like this:
+The structure to each package(module) looks like this:

 ```markup
 └─ packages